ngbede/Python-Bootcamp-Project-Solutions/README.md

 # Python-Bootcamp-Project-Solutions
-Currently taking the Complete Python Bootcamp course by Jose Portilla on Udemy.
+Complete Python Bootcamp course by Jose Portilla on Udemy.
 This Repo contains all my project solutions.